Bank of Montreal posts strong earnings beat on lower provisions, capital markets

+BusinessBank of Montreal posts strong earnings beat on lower provisions, capital markets

-(Reuters) -Bank of Montreal kicked off Canadian lenders’ second-quarter results reporting by strongly beating analysts’ estimates on Wednesday, as it set aside fewer provisions than expected and its capital markets unit swung to a profit.
+Bank of Montreal (BMO.TO) kicked off Canadian lenders' second-quarter results reporting by strongly beating analysts' estimates on Wednesday, as it set aside fewer provisions than expected and its capital markets unit swung to a profit.

 Net income excluding one-off items rose to C$2.1 billion ($1.74 billion), or C$3.13 per share, in the three months ended April 30, compared with C$715 million, or C$1.04, a year earlier.
 Analysts had expected C$2.77 a share, according to IBES data from Refinitiv.